-Socioscientific topics and issues such as energy, natural resources, water, and health are found across all Canadian communities.
+Socioscientific issues such as energy, natural resources, water, and health are found across all Canadian communities.
 Disengagement by students in school thwarts their understanding of these important topics.
-A powerful way we believe is to work with teachers and adolescent students to frame interdisciplinary science topics taught in classrooms in relation to their local communities, i.e., community-based science and education.
+A powerful way we believe is to work with teachers and adolescent students to frame science topics taught in classrooms in relation to their local communities, i.e., community-based science and education.
 Little research has been conducted regarding student engagement through the development of school curriculum and local school communities.
-This research aim is to investigate the engagement of science students in schools by connecting school science to local communities.
+The research aim is to investigate student engagement in schools by connecting school science to local communities.